 Don’t Forget Prescriptions

-Prescriptions, this is my biggest fear for those with life-threatening illnesses and diseases.
-Ask your doctor if you can purchase a 90 day supply, or even a one year supply.
-Yes, forget about insurance companies, you may need to pay cash for some prescriptions.
+Prescriptions availability is one of my biggest fears for those with life-threatening illnesses and diseases.
+Ask your doctor if you can purchase a 90 day supply, or even a one-year supply so you always have what you need on hand.
+In an economic collapse you may not be able to rely on your insurance company to communicate and authorize a refill, you may need to pay cash for some prescriptions.

 Learn Proper Skills

-Do whatever you can to learn the skills you could trade for food or water like sewing, cooking, gardening, etc. You should always be willing to learn proper skills.
+Do whatever you can to learn the skills you could trade for food or water, like sewing, cooking, gardening, etc. You should always be willing to learn new skills that could make a real difference to survival.

 Stay Physically Active

-Stay physically active.
+Staying physically active is so important.
 Strengthen your body, get out and bike, walk or swim, just do it.
 We will need our bodies to be strong and healthy.
-This is never something you should slack on either.
+This is never something you should slack on, as long as your body is able to function to some degree.
 Your family needs you to be physically fit for any obstacles that might come your way.
+Be sure to get a doctor’s clearance before you start any new regimens

 Invest In the Right Tools

-Invest in cooking devices to boil water and cook meals like a Lodge Dutch oven Lodge Camp Dutch Oven, 6 Qt that you can use outside with some charcoal.
+Invest in cooking devices to boil water and cook meals, like a Lodge Dutch oven Lodge Camp Dutch Oven, 6 Qt that you can use outside with some charcoal.
 Get a Sun Oven if you have a lot of sunshine.
-All American Sun Oven- The Ultimate Solar Appliance Camp Chef has a great stove/oven combination Camp Chef Camping Outdoor Oven with 2 Burner Camping Stove you can make pancakes on top and bread in the oven.
-I purchased one of these for all four of my daughters: Camp Chef Butane 1 Burner Stove with Camping Case
+All American Sun Oven Camp Chef has a great stove/oven combination Camp Chef Camping Outdoor Oven you can make pancakes on top and bread in the oven.
+I purchased one of these for each of my four daughters, Butane Stoves with Fuel

 Stock Up On Hygiene Items

-Stock up on shavers, soap, shampoo, dish soap, laundry detergent, bleach, etc. Don’t forget to get a clothesline, clothespins, and a washtub/board or make my emergency washing machine with 2 six-gallon buckets and this awesome tool: Ball Clothes Washer Portable Washing Machine Our fabulous electric washers and dryers may not work for days, weeks, or months without power.
+Stock up on shavers, soap, shampoo, dish soap, laundry detergent, bleach, etc. Don’t forget to get a clothesline, clothespins, and a washtub/board, or make my emergency washing machine with 2 six-gallon buckets and this awesome tool: Washer Mobile Tool.
+Our fabulous electric washers and dryers may not work for days, weeks, or months without power.
 I better start lifting weights, just saying.
+I have now updated to this awesome Lavario Washer (it will do blue jeans and sheets)!
+In case you missed this post, How To Make Emergency Washing Machines